nus-cs2113-AY2021S1/tp/docs/team/nat-ho.md

 and summary, users are far more likely to internalize the content and remember it in the long run.

 ### Contributions to the UG:
-* I have contributed to all parts relating to Quote Management and Quote Reflection in the UG.
+* I have contributed to all parts relating to Quote Management and Reflection in the UG.
 * Additionally, I also contributed to the FAQ section of the UG.

 ### Contributions to the DG: